mdhollar/tag-based-deployment/README.md

      # Optional campus.
 If not provided will be parsed from site_id else will be empty. defaults to empty
      # "campus": "dcps",

      # Optional building or site name.
 If not provided parsed from site_id if site_id is provided. defaults to empty
      # "building": "",

      # optional driver topic_prefix.
 By default devices/<campus>/<building/site>/<device>/<subdevice>,
+     # if campus and building information is not provided through site id, or (campus, building) or topic_prefix then
+     # topic would be of the format devices/<device>/<subdevice>
      "topic_prefix": "devices/WDC/OJS",

      # where generated configs should be saved.
 Code will try to do makedir -p